fitzgen/rust-conf-2019/slides.md

 ???

-* at this point I have a lot more excitement than knowledge
+* more excitement than knowledge
-* how do I get my new pen plotter to draw something?
+* how to draw something?

 ---